 In Stranger Than Fiction, Harold Crick discovers from his author that his fate is to die by pushing a child out of the way of a bus, taking his place and forming a Dying Moment of Awesome for Karen Eiffel's novel.
 Accepting it as a good way to die, he does so.
 Subverted in that he survives the collision because Eiffel rewrites the ending.

 At the end of Sherlock Holmes: A Game of Shadows, Moriarty tells Holmes that he will kill Watson and his wife for Holmes' destroying Moriarty's plans.
 With Holmes too injured to fight, he bear hugs Moriarty and forces them both over the Reichenbach Falls, saving his friend from Moriarty's wrath.

 Sucker Punch has two heroic sacrifices Babydoll and Rocket sacrifice themselves for Sweet Pea, who had the best odds in the real world.

-In The Avengers, Tony sacrifices himself by catching the nuke headed for Manhattan and flying it out into space through the wormhole, fully expecting to be trapped there and die, after Natasha warned him it was a "one-way trip" (he survives, but only due to luck — he loses consciousness and plummets back through the wormhole just before it closes).
+In The Avengers, Tony sacrifices himself by catching the nuke headed for Manhattan and flying it out into space through the wormhole, fully expecting to be trapped there and die, after Steve warned him it was a "one-way trip".
+He survives, but only due to luck — he loses consciousness and plummets back through the wormhole just before it closes.
 Also a Call Back to his argument with Steve earlier in the film, when the latter accused him of being incapable of sacrificing himself for someone else.

 Battle in Outer Space.
 Iwomura feels guilty over blowing up one of the two Earth rocket ships while under Natalian Mind Control.
 He gives his life fighting off the attacking Natalian saucers so the remaining Earth ship can escape.